Under current Government legislation, you can only allow your child to miss school if:

 The Headteacher will then consider whether to give permission for the absence.
 A letter will then be sent to both parents (where applicable) advising of the Headteacher decision.

 Permission for term time absences will only be granted in exceptional circumstances.
+This does not include:

 The Headteacher will consider each absence request individually and decide whether the absence will be authorised.
 However, what is decided for one request for leave of absence does not set a precedent for any further requests from yourself or other parents.